-South Carolina has more than 180 miles of coastline, 12 major lakes and a mild climate, so it is little wonder that many residents enjoy water-based activities.
+South Carolina has more than 180 miles of coastline, 12 major lakes, and a mild climate, so it is little wonder that many residents enjoy water-based activities.
 No matter where you live in this state, there is a body of water within driving distance.
 PWCs, or personal watercrafts, provide a fun way to enjoy time on the water, but if handled incorrectly, can prove quite hazardous.
 South Carolina PWC insurance is not required by law but it is a good way to protect your finances from the costs of property damage and bodily injuries.

-An independent insurance agent in the Trusted Choice® network can help you assess your coverage needs and determine which options are right for you.
+An independent insurance agent in our network can help you assess your coverage needs and determine which options are right for you.
 These agents work with several different insurance providers, so they can find you a variety of policies that meet your coverage and budgetary needs.
 Contact a member agent near you to learn more and you can start comparing South Carolina PWC insurance quotes today.

 South Carolina PWC Laws